How To Manage Your Cleaning Staff? 7 Ways

 Constructive Communication Scorecard

-Instead of: "You were late to the job site again."
+Issue with Timeliness "You were late to the job site again."
+"What can we do to help ensure everyone arrives on time?"

 4. Regular and Clear Communication